THE OLD GUARD (2020): The Things I Liked…

 The Old Guard (2020), Charlize Theron

-The Old Guard, an action/fantasy about a covert team of immortal mercenaries is not a bad film.
+The Old Guard, an action/fantasy film about a covert team of immortal mercenaries, is not a bad film.
 However, though everyone performed well, for me, the movie tended to shine best when the camera was on its main character, Andy (Charlize Theron).

 Another thing that director Gina Prince-Bythewood’s movie does well is the fight choreography; the kind that had me wanting to see the behind the scenes rehearsals as soon as possible.
 Especially for the major sequence towards the end.